-One of the most common questions we’re asked is, “how much does it cost to hire a private jet?”
+One of the most common questions we’re asked is, “How much does it cost to charter a private jet?”
 The simple answer is that it depends.
-Much like when you order an Uber, the cost of chartering a private jet can be affected by a number of different factors, such as the distance travelled, the size and type of aircraft used and the period you require the aircraft for.
+Much like when you order an Uber, the cost of chartering a private jet can be affected by a number of different factors, such as the distance traveled, the size and type of aircraft used and the period you require the aircraft for.

 Every journey is unique, which means there is no standard as to what a private jet charter flight may cost.
 However, to give you an idea, we’ve put together some example routes, based on different aircraft types, with pricing indications for private jet charter, as well as some steps you can take to make your private jet experience more cost-effective.

 - What’s included in the cost of private jet charter?

 - How can I get the best private jet charter price?